ptorru/octoml-cli-tutorials/tutorials/README.md

 By default, the running Docker container exposes a GRPC endpoint at port 8001.
-The following invocation will run the client code for sending a sample inference request to that default port. `run.py` contains client code for the deployed docker container.
+The following invocation will run the client code for sending a sample inference request to that default port. `run.py` contains client code for the deployed Docker container.

 ```
 $ python3 run.py --triton